 Keith Manchester serves as a Managing Director and Head of Life Sciences for QVT Financial LP, an investment firm, where he has been employed since 2005, and focuses on investments in both publicly traded and privately owned life sciences companies.
 Dr. Manchester also serves as a director of Myovant Sciences Ltd. and of Roivant Sciences Ltd. and Roivant Sciences, Inc. Prior to joining QVT, Dr. Manchester was Vice-President of Business Development from 2002 to 2004 and Director of Business Development from 2000 to 2002 at Applied Molecular Evolution, Inc., a biotechnology company.
 From 1999 to 2000, Dr. Manchester was an associate at Vestar Capital Partners, a private equity firm.
 From 1997 to 1999, Dr. Manchester was an investment banker in the healthcare group at Goldman, Sachs & Co.
 Dr. Manchester received his A.B. degree from Harvard College and his M.D. degree from Harvard Medical School.

 Dr. Symonds has served as a director of Arbutus and previously OnCore since August 2014 and as its Chief Development Officer since 2015.
-Dr. Symonds is also currently Chief Development Officer at Roivant Sciences, Inc..
-Prior to that, Dr. Symonds served as Vice-President, Liver Disease Therapeutic Area at Gilead Sciences, Inc. from February 2012 until April 2014, and was the Senior Vice-President, Clinical Pharmacology and Translational Medicine at Pharmasset, Inc. from 2007 to January 2012.
+Dr. Symonds is also currently Chief Executive Officer at Altavant Sciences.
+Prior to Altavant, Dr. Symonds served as Chief Development Officer at Roivant Sciences, Inc. Dr. Symonds was also Vice-President, Liver Disease Therapeutic Area at Gilead Sciences, Inc. from February 2012 until April 2014, and was the Senior Vice-President, Clinical Pharmacology and Translational Medicine at Pharmasset, Inc. from 2007 to January 2012 where he lead the development of Sovaldi for the treatment of chronic hepatitis C infection.
 From 1993 to 2007, Dr. Symonds held various positions of increasing responsibility at GlaxoSmithKline, most recently as Director, Antiviral Clinical Pharmacology and Discovery Medicine.
 Dr. Symonds received his Doctor of Pharmacy degree from Campbell University and completed a fellowship in clinical pharmacokinetics at the Clinical Pharmacokinetics Laboratory in Buffalo, New York.